EmilionR/pp5-frontend/README.md

 * The friend/unfriend button would not change without refreshing the page.
 I had created two different ways of checking friendship status and was using the wrong one.
 * The navbar would get thicker and expand downward on medium screen sizes, covering the top of the page.
 I had to reduce the nav links and prevent them from wrapping the text.
-* WHen deleting a profile, the auth token would sometimes remain, making the browser think that the user was signed in with an account that doesn't exist.
+* When deleting a profile, the auth token would sometimes remain, making the browser think that the user was signed in with an account that doesn't exist.
 The page could not load correctly.
 I changed the way the app disposes of tokens when deleting user accounts.
 * When deleting a profile, the page would refresh and the toast notification would never appear.
 I changed the way the site redirects the user.
 * Comments could not load the user profile avatar.
 It was referencing the wrong profile image variable.
 * The default avatar would fail to load because the way cloudinary generates URLs did not match the default settings for the model.